kimbylr/inemit/README.md

 - A clever algorithm to evaluate if the solution entered is correct (starship science, at least)
 - A nice palette of green colours.
 Also some smilies.
 - A progress graphic meant to be motivating.
 That is, if you learn regularly.
-- Glitches: possibly more than zero, but far less than could be (Sensible sizes.
-Software keyboard handling.
+- Glitches: possibly more than zero, but far less than could be (Software keyboard handling.
 Return does what it should.
 That kind of stuff.)
 - Image prompts with search
 - Import